BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 assignment `a.x = -1` creates an instance variable, and so the second `print()` sees that instance variable.
 When we create a new `A` for `a2`, we're back to a new object without an instance variable so it once again produces the class attribute, making it look like a default value.

-And if you never do anything more complex than this, you won't know that there are lurking problems that someone else might trip over.
+If you never do anything more complex than this, you won't know there are lurking problems.

 ## The Class Attribute Trick